Zokol/pcapMapper/README.md

 This Python application is designed to give you a quick insight on the network traffic captured in pcap files.

+**Disclaimer: This project is currently under active development.
+Stability and functionality are not guaranteed at this stage.
+Use at your own risk.**

 ## Features

 - Resolve MAC address for a given IP address